 After being GMAC Bank first and then changing it’s name to Ally Bank, everyone’s no doubt seen the new advertisements that emphasizes no fine print.
-When I heard about the new name and with General Motors filing bankruptcy, the first thing I can think of is whether my money will be safe.
-Of course, I went to research further before my readers make any mistakes with this bank so this review represents what I think of whether putting money into its savings account offering is worth the time.
+With the bank being connected with General Motors, the first thing I can think of is whether my money will be safe.
+Of course, I went to research further before my readers could be ripped off with this bank so this review represents my opinion of putting money with its savings account offering.

 Sign up for an account by clicking here